retrobot/grunt-framework/README.md

-# Grunt core config
-# Have to be adjusted for individual projects
+# Grunt framework for project.
+# Options for different types - have to be uncommented and coppied to specific
+# project.

+# WARNING!
+Temporary, as could not reproduce node_modules installation from
+# package.json and Gruntfile.js